francymory/Ai4Bio_Project/README.md

   2. To start the Unimore GPU with a Jupyter notebook:

-     execute *./start_jupyter.sh* and copy the URL link.
+     -execute *./start_jupyter.sh* and copy the URL link.

-     On the notebook press *select kernel* and select an existing jupyter notebook, past the link and choose a Python kernel.
+     -on the notebook press *select kernel* and select an existing jupyter notebook, past the link and choose a Python kernel.

   3. Add the CONCH directory and create a conda environment with all the necessary requirements: